-Todt Hill’s sales inventory is eclectic, to say the least.
-You’ll find fairly conventional houses like this six bedroom, two bath with a detached garage built in 1920 for $578,000 as well as stately mansions, like this palatial five-bedroom, eight-bath Colonial with an in-ground pool for $2,695,000.
+Todt Hill’s sales inventory is eclectic.
+You’ll find traditional-styles like this three-bedroom, three-bath Colonial with a detached garage built in 1920 for $699,000 as well as stately mansions, like this palatial six bedroom, five bath with an in-ground pool for $2,385,000.

-Rentals are a bit harder to come by, and they’re typically in multi-family homes, like this two bedroom, one bath for $1,950 that's under renovation.
-The most-expensive rental on Trulia is this three bedroom, two bath with a washer and dryer for $2,600.
+Rentals are a bit harder to come by (there’s currently none listed on StreetEasy), and they’re typically in multi-family homes, like this two bedroom, one bath for $1,900.

-Transportation: A car might be the most convenient mode of transportation for Todt Hill residents as Richmond Road is the closest place to catch an MTA bus.
+Transportation: A car is the most convenient mode of transportation for Todt Hill residents; Richmond Road is the closest place to catch an MTA bus.
 The nearest Staten Island Railway stations are Grasmere, Old Town, and Dongan Hills, which will get you to the ferry’s St. George Terminal within 10-14 minutes.
 From there, a free Staten Island Ferry ride gets you to Lower Manhattan in 25 minutes.

-Living: This island is less than half a square mile and about an hour from Manhattan—but feels much farther thanks to it's fishing village-like feel.
-It's a fun place to visit, thanks to its seafood restaurants, and many are open year-round.
-There are also a bunch of yacht clubs and marinas, and the island is home Columbia University's and Fordham University's sailing teams, and the City Island Nautical Museum.
-Fun fact: The native City Islanders are known as “clamdiggers,” while those not born and bred there are called “musselsuckers.”
+Living: This island is less than half a square mile and about an hour from Manhattan—but feels much farther thanks to its fishing village-like feel.
+It's a fun place to visit, thanks to its seafood restaurants like City Island Lobster House, and many are open year-round.
+There are also a bunch of yacht clubs and marinas, and the City Island Nautical Museum.

-The housing stock, which consists mostly of single-family houses and condos, is fairly limited on City Island, and there’s just 16 currently listed on StreetEasy.
-On the low end is this one-bedroom, fixer-upper for $239,021, while on the high end there's this three-bedroom, three-bath condo in a gated, waterfront complex with views of Long Island Sound for $1,098,000.
+Houses are mostly single-family houses and condos, which are fairly limited on City Island—there’s only nine currently listed on StreetEasy.
+On the affordable end is this four bedroom, two and a half bath, for $685,000, while on the high end there's this three-bedroom, three-bath house in a gated, waterfront complex with views of Long Island Sound for $1,098,000.

 Transportation: Serving the area are the BxM8 express bus and Bx29 local bus, which you can take to Pelham Bay Park to grab the 6 train.